THE-CORE-BUG/THE-CORE-BUG/README.md

 - 🌱 I’m currently learning **MERN, Main-Frame, Dev-Ops**

-- 👨‍💻 All of my projects are available at [https://github.com/THE-CORE-BUG](https://github.com/THE-CORE-BUG)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://github.com/THE-CORE-BUG)

 - 💬 Ask me about **react, after-effects, cinematography, photography, travelling, special-effects and Kolkata**